Turn plastic waste into jobs, dignity, and cleaner communities.

 Grassroots meeting and youth participation

-The challenge in Bukavu
+The challenge in Kinshasa

 Waste as a resource